Medicare Supplement (Medigap) Insurance

 Medicare Supplement plan enrollment and eligibility

 To be eligible to enroll in a Medicare Supplement plan, you must be enrolled in both Medicare Part A and Part B. A good time to enroll in a plan is generally during the Medigap Open Enrollment Period, which begins on the first day of the month that you are both age 65 or older and enrolled in Part B, and lasts for six months.
 During this period, you have the guaranteed-issue right to join any Medicare Supplement plan available where you live.
 You may not be denied coverage based on any pre-existing conditions during this enrollment period (although a waiting period may apply).
 If you miss this enrollment period and attempt to enroll in the future, you may be denied coverage or charged a higher premium based on your medical history.
+In some states, you may be able to enroll in a Medigap plan before the age of 65.

 This website and its contents are for informational purposes only.
 Nothing on the website should ever be used as a substitute for professional medical advice.
 You should always consult with your medical provider regarding diagnosis or treatment for a health condition, including decisions about the correct medication for your condition, as well as prior to undertaking any specific exercise or dietary routine.